GOES-R has arrived at Kennedy Space Center and is preparing for launch on November 4, 2016!Feature Story

-Once GOES-R is launched it will be placed in the 89.5 ° checkout orbit where it will undergo an extended checkout and validation phase of approximately one year.
+GOES-R, which will be known as GOES-16 once it reaches geostationary orbit, will be placed in the 89.5 ° checkout orbit where it will undergo an extended checkout and validation phase of approximately one year.
 The satellite will transition to operations immediately afterward.
-GOES-R will be known as GOES-16 once operational.

 GOES-R’s operational orbit has not yet been determined.
 The final decision will be based on the health/safety/performance of the GOES constellation.
 NOAA’s Office of Satellite and Product Operations will be responsible for determining the operational orbit for GOES-R.

 GOES satellites are placed into a geosynchronous orbit which is an orbit that keeps the satellite over a specific location on the earth.
 By maintaining a position hovering over fixed point on the Earth's surface, GOES will be able to constantly monitor atmospheric conditions in a particular portion of the Earth's atmosphere.
 Note that non-geosynchronous orbits (for example polar orbits) move over an ever rotating earth underneath them, therefore seeing a constantly changing view which has advantages for other types of missions.

 GOES-R will join the GOES constellation of satellites monitoring the Western Hemisphere's weather as well as space weather.
 See the Earth from GOES! ...
 LIVE images of Earth right NOW!